Shredmetal/Ad_Astra_Tactical/README.md

 - Going over causes 1/3 damage to the heat management system
 - 3 crits to destruction
 - Crits can only be caused by overheating
-- Remain in this state for 3 turns and your heat management system explodes
+- Remain in this state for 3 turns and your heat management system explodes, but technically, the heat cap is unlimited while you still have the system

 **Destroyed Heat Management System Effects**:
 - No storage, must continuously vent